passcod/darkwhite/2014-jan-4-1-1-oracle.md

 "Elo!
 Get the fuck out!"
 Maria bellowed.

-The bathroom's door depolished window cracked.
+The bathroom's door unpolished window cracked.
 A flick of a finger repaired it.
 Eloïse threw it open, stepped out, and slammed it close.
 All the glass shattered and flew inwards.
 A flick of a finger repaired it.
 The Heir of the House of Na'k glanced darkly at Maria, smirked, threw her fist into the pane— and bruised her knuckles.
 A flick of a finger repaired them.

 "Aïeee… Maria, what the fuck?!"
 "I hardened it.
 Put your shoes on, we're on a schedule."